WIKG: History

 On August 12, 2019, the station changed its call sign to WLIN.
-On August 15, WLIN changed their format from ESPN sports to talk/sports, branded as "The Line" to match the new call sign.
+On August 15, WLIN changed its format from ESPN Radio sports to talk/sports, branded as "The Line" to match the new call sign.

 On October 7, 2024, WLIN dropped the talk portion of its format and switched to Fox Sports Radio programming, branded as "Fox Sports Mason-Dixon".

-On October 1, 2025, VerStandig Media surrendered the WLIN call letters.
+The sports programming of WIKG (92.1 FM) in Mercersburg was combined with the WLIN format on WLIN's frequency on September 1, 2025, as part of a shuffle of frequencies and call signs spurred by the sale of WAYZ (104.7 FM).

+On April 6, 2026, WIKG changed their format from sports to Top 40/CHR, branded as "100.9 Next FM".

+It was announced August 12, 2026, that Manning Media would be purchasing the license for WIKG, along with WAYZ and WBHB.